wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

       <packages>yes</packages>
     </wodle>

 Restart the Wazuh manager.
-This will also cause the agents to restart as they pick up their new ``agent.conf``:
+This will also cause the agents to restart as they pick up their new configuration:

 a.
 For Systemd: